Use these resources to cast an informed vote in the next election!

 The LWVSA Voters Guide is an excellent source of nonpartisan election information, including candidate responses—in their own words—to a set of issue and policy questions that all competitors in a given contest have the opportunity to answer and submit for the public to see.
 Reviewing these candidate responses will help you know which candidates most align with your values, your concerns, and your policy preferences.
 Candidates are, after all, asking for the opportunity to represent YOU.

-Printed LWVSA Voters Guides will available at San Antonio library branches, the Bibliotechs, and other locations on October 10.
+Printed LWVSA Voters Guides will be available at San Antonio library branches, the Bibliotechs, and other locations in early to mid-April for the May 1 election.
+At that time you can download it or read it online.

 Read below about using VOTE411 to make side by side comparisons of Voters Guide candidate responses and printing your individualized ballot with your choices marked.